 What is the latest date I can apply for student finance?

 You can apply for student finance up to nine months after the start of the academic year if you’re a full-time or part-time student.
-Check with Registry when your academic year starts as it’s not necessarily the first day of your course.
+Check by emailing the Registry team when your academic year starts as it’s not necessarily the first day of your course.
 It will either be 1 September, 1 January, 1 April or 1 July.

 Should I get a student overdraft?

 A student interest free overdraft can help with the extra costs of university which student funding may not cover.
 More information about what student overdrafts are is available via the Save the Student website through the following link. and advice on choosing the best student bank account is available by following this link to the Money Supermarket website.

 Can I get help with childcare?

 f you are eligible for student finance you could also be eligible for a childcare grant from Student Finance England.
 More information can be found by visiting the government website through the following link.

 What happens to my funding if I decide to withdraw, interrupt or change my course?

 Any students considering withdrawal, interruption or course transfer are advised to make an appointment with Academic Advice and Student Funding Advice in Student Support to discuss the financial and academic implications.
 Please contact email@example.com to book an appointment or for further information.